-Firstly, stalkers are asked NOT to contact the Estate.
+Stalkers are asked NOT to contact the Estate initially.

 Once the completed registration form and the registration fee have been received, BASC NI will then advise the stalker to make contact directly with the Estate to arrange a mutually agreeable date and time for the stalk.
 A stalking fee of £120 inclusive of VAT per outing is payable directly to the Estate and this must be paid prior to any stalking being undertaken.

-Some travel between different areas of the Estate may be required to ensure stalkers have maximum opportunity to shoot cull animals which will either be prickets (young stags) or hinds depending on the time of year.
+Some travel between different areas of the Estate may be required to ensure stalkers have maximum opportunity to shoot cull animals which will vary depending on the time of year.

-The Estate has its own wild herd of Sika deer however stalkers may have the opportunity to shoot other species of deer if they are encountered, but this will be at the discretion of the Head Gamekeeper.
+The main quarry species will generally be sika deer however stalkers may have the opportunity to shoot other species of deer if they are encountered but this will be at the discretion of the Head Gamekeeper.

 Once an animal has been shot, the carcass will be recovered to the Estate’s game larder where it will be inspected, gralloched and tagged.
 Carcasses will remain the property of the Estate at all times however BASC members participating in the scheme may have the opportunity to purchase complete carcasses or venison products at a discounted rate, however this will be at the discretion of the Estate as it is obliged to meet the game demands of its existing clients.

 All stalking, which takes place as part of this scheme, is controlled, co-ordinated and supervised by the Estate’s Head Gamekeeper and his guides.
-The Head Gamekeeper and guides are responsible for ensuring the briefing and deployment of all stalkers and the conduct of all culling operations.
+The Head Gamekeeper and guides are responsible for ensuring the briefing, deployment and safety of all stalkers and the conduct of all culling operations.

 The meeting point on the Estate is the Estate’s game larder which is situated beside the Head Gamekeeper’s house and the kennels.